reem12345/Cell-Type-Specific-Graphs/README.md

 # Folder where the input data files (.h5ad, .pkl) are stored
 data_path: "Data/"

-# Directory where result outputs (e.g., evaluation metrics, plots) will be saved
+# Directory where result outputs will be saved
 save_path_results: "Results/"

 # Directory where model checkpoints will be saved during training